pingram3030/chef-rl/docs/sauces/bechamel.md

 ## Method

-1. In a small, heavy saucepan, melt 2 tablespoons of butter over the lowest heat possible.
+1. In a small, heavy based saucepan, melt 2 tablespoons of butter over the lowest heat possible.

 1. Blend the flour into the melted butter; you're looking for the mixture to be so thick that as the butter begins to boil there's enough flour to make it